AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 After you've created a post, tap Post and post your comment for other learners to view your post.

 In the mobile app, you cannot create a board.
 To create a board, you must log in to the web app as a learner.
-For more information on creating a board, see Social learning in [Captivate Prime](https://helpx.adobe.com/captivate-prime/learners/feature-summary/social-learning-web-user.html).
+For more information on creating a board, see Social learning in [Learning Manager](https://helpx.adobe.com/captivate-prime/learners/feature-summary/social-learning-web-user.html).

 ## Actions that can be performed on a post {#actionsthatcanbeperformedonapost}